Rulja220/Classicube-MCGalaxy-Guns-Plus-Plugin/README.md

 +Health

-**To activate Gun Plus in your level put +gunsplus in the level MOTD**
+**To activate Gun Plus in your level put +gunsplus in the level MOTD** To change your gun do /gunplus [gun name]
+To change your team do /gunplus [team name]
+more in /help gunplus

 You can also add your own guns
 Go to ```createBullet``` function and make a new ```else if``` branch with ```pl.Extras.GetString("AMMOTYPE") == [name of your gun]```